 - ‘What if someone can’t come on a Monday or Tuesday?’
-That has never happened, but if it did I would refer them on to someone else.
+That has never happened.

-- ‘It must be tiring to see all my clients in just two days?’
+- ‘It must be tiring to see all your clients in just two days?’
 Not really.
-I make sure I eat well and sleep well the day before.
-I have a long break in the afternoon, and I can nap if I need to.
+I make sure I eat well and sleep well.
+I take breaks.

 My Weekly Schedule

-You’ll notice that I work long hours on a Monday and Tuesday, and shorter hours on Wednesday, Thursday, and Friday.
+I work longer hours on Monday and Tuesday, and shorter hours on Wednesday and Thursday.

 Time Management: How My Week Works For Me

-The impact of having such a clear schedule is that I spend only the minimum amount of time on each thing.
+The impact of having such a clear schedule is that I know what I am focusing on and I’m less likely to be distracted.

 Wednesday and Thursday mornings I have time for yoga or exercise, and then I dress more casually as I have no ‘face to face’ time.

-I only go to the post office once or twice per week, usually on a Tuesday and Wednesday, after I have prepared remedies to post (to Skype clients only).
+I only go to the post office once or twice per week, usually on a Tuesday and Wednesday, after I have prepared homeobotanicals to post.

-I see this day as generally for being creative and using my mind, where I am free to get all my client work completed for the week.
+I see Thursday as generally for being creative and using my mind.

-(My homeopathy newsletters are normally scheduled for Sunday evening.
-I have experimented with different days and times in the week and this is when I get the most engagement, so Sunday evening it is.)
+(My homeopathy newsletters are fortnightly on a Sunday afternoon.
+I have experimented with different days and times in the week and this is when I get the most engagement.)

 If I have time I will also write for my own website homeopathywithtracy.co.uk or for yourradiantbusiness.com.
 Sometimes I am writing for the ARH journal, or more recently, the SoH journal.
-Other times I write up interesting cases for CleverH.themag.
+In the past I have written up interesting cases for CleverH.themag.

-On Fridays I look forward to spending time sifting through my email folders, journal, and lists for anything I might have overlooked.
+I also sift through my email folders, bullet journal, and lists for anything I might have overlooked.
 I also read articles I’ve saved during the week and tidy up my online filing systems.

-I also look at the weeks ahead to see if there are any actions or communications I need to do.
+I look at the week ahead to see if there are any actions or communications I need to do.

-My schedule didn’t used to look like this, time management needed to be implemented.
-Up until a couple of years ago, I used to see clients on Monday evening, Tuesday afternoon and evening, Thursday evening and Saturday mornings.
+Five years ago I was seeing clients on Monday evening, Tuesday afternoon and evening, Thursday evening and Saturday mornings.